-Jungjik Kim (*1982) was born in Jecheon (South Korea).
-He studied composition at the Dankook University (South Korea) with Bongo Kim, Seungsik Choi and Jungyoung Park.
+Jungjik Kim (*1982) was born in Jecheon (Republic of Korea).
+He studied composition at the Dankook University (Republic of Korea) with Bongo Kim, Seungsik Choi and Jungyoung Park.
 After graduating he moved to Essen (Germany) in 2010, where he now continues his studies with Günter Steinke at the Folkwang University of the Arts.

 Kim received several prizes at national and international festivals, for example at the „Seoul Composition Music Festival“, and won the „Folkwang Preis 2015“.

 His compositions include: „The Blackskirt (for flute and piano, 2011/12), „Sextett“ (for flute, clarinet, bass clarinet, violin, viola and cello, 2012/13), „dunkel, dünn, dry“ (for 15 musicians, 2013/14), „II.
 Streichquartett“ (2014/15) and „Stück 1“ (for piano solo, 2015/16).

 Moreover, the following composers received an Honorary Mention: